-The Old Guard Association (TOGA) was formed as the result of a conversation between Regimental Commander COL First Last and a former Old Guardsman during the 1997 Veteran's Day observance at Arlington National Cemetery.
+The Old Guard Association (TOGA) was formed as the result of a conversation between an Old Guard Regimental Commander and a former Old Guardsman during the 1997 Veteran's Day observance at Arlington National Cemetery.
 A series of follow-on meetings soon established clear-cut goals and a mission for TOGA.

 - To establish a permanent organization and further develop the common bond existing between all who have served with the 3d United States Infantry Regiment (The Old Guard).

 - To maintain public records and publish the history and achievements of The Old Guard.